eleedee

 This months pizza is one I've never attempted to make before!
 A cast-iron pizza.

 This pizza turned out to be super delicious!
 For the toppings I had salami (underneath the cheese), banana peppers & black olives.
+I seasoned the sauce with some red-pepper flakes, oregano & thyme for that extra "kick."

+My only complaint was that I still struggle with achieving the classic deep-dish pizza look.
 It was more like a regular pizza with thicker crust & not a lot of crispy-ness.
-I also struggle with getting the dough to stick onto the vertical edges of the pan, it tends to slide
+I also struggle with getting the dough to stick onto the vertical edges of the pan, it tends to slide back down into the rest of the dough.

 Overall, it was still, a delicious pizza.